deatrich/linux-home-server/linux-server.md

 At this point an application named [seahorse][seahorse] might pop up.
 It is the GNOME encryption interface, and you can store passwords and keys in it.
 I don't use it, but you might want to for this Samba share.
 You can always cancel the seahorse window.
+However it will reappear the next time you connect to the share.

 For the connection request, fill in this data: